RaulOlmedoCheca/Hydric-DSS/README.md

 - Equivalence class: HDSS-FN1-EQ-35
   - Input: Capacity values is a number with more than 2 decimals “2.231”
-  - Result: Error: “The input file has no data or doesn’t match the expected format”
+  - Result: Error: “The input file has no data or does not match the expected format”

 - Equivalence class: HDSS-FN1-EQ-36
   - Input: Capacity values is a number with 2 or less decimals “2.23”